Saint Petersburg: Sports

 The city's long-time basketball team is BC Spartak Saint Petersburg, which launched the career of Andrei Kirilenko.
 BC Spartak Saint Petersburg won two championships in the USSR Premier League (1975 and 1992), two USSR Cups (1978 and 1987), and a Russian Cup title (2011).
 They also won the Saporta Cup twice (1973 and 1975).
 Legends of the club include Alexander Belov and Vladimir Kondrashin.
 BC Zenit Saint Petersburg also play in the city, being formed in 2014.

 Transportation

 Saint Petersburg is a major transport hub.
-The first Russian railway was built here in 1837, and since then the city's transport infrastructure has kept pace with the city's growth.
+The first Russian railway was built here in 1837, and since then, the city's transport infrastructure has kept pace with the city's growth.
 Petersburg has an extensive system of local roads and railway services, maintains a large public transport system that includes the Saint Petersburg tram and the Saint Petersburg Metro, and is home to several riverine services that convey passengers around the city efficiently and in relative comfort.

 The city is connected to the rest of Russia and the wider world by several federal highways and national and international rail routes.
-Pulkovo Airport serves most of the air passengers departing from or arriving to the city.
+Pulkovo Airport serves most of the air passengers departing from or arriving in the city.